zheng129/programming-languages/big-ideas.md

 (some big ideas that are still to come: free algebras, higher-order functions, type inference, polymorphism, co-induction, bisimulation, non-deterministic computation, shared memory, message-passing, synchronous vs asynchronous, ...)

+## Compositionality

+We will see many instance of this.
+For now, read again the lecture on [synatx and semantics](https://hackmd.io/hILQksyiTUW4mXxxOSF7eQ).

 ## Termination by Measuring the Size of a Computation

 ## Propositions = Types, Proofs = Programs